fp7mplane/protocol-ri/doc/protocol-spec.md

 mPlane is built around an architecture in which **components** provide network measurement services and access to stored measurement data which they advertise via **capabilities** completely describing these services and data.
 A **client** makes use of these capabilities by sending **specifications** that respond to them back to the components.
 Components may then either return **results** directly to the clients or sent to some third party via **indirect export** using an external protocol.
 The capabilities, specifications, and results are carried over the mPlane **protocol**, defined in detail in this document.
 An mPlane measurement infrastructure is built up from these basic blocks.

-Components can be roughly classified into **probes** which generate measurement data and **repositories** which store and analyze measurement data, though the difference betweem a probe and a repository in the architecture is merely a matter of the capabilities it provides.
+Components can be roughly classified into **probes** which generate measurement data and **repositories** which store and analyze measurement data, though the difference between a probe and a repository in the architecture is merely a matter of the capabilities it provides.
 Components can be pulled together into an infrastructure by a **supervisor**, which presents a client interface to subordinate components and a component interface to superordinate clients, aggregating capabilities into higher-level measurements and distributing specifications to perform them.

 A client which provides automation support for measurement iteration in troubleshooting and root cause analysis is called a **reasoner**.